-The Group reported increase in economic results compared to the previous period.
+The Group reported a significant increase in economic results compared to the previous period.
 The volume of business transaction remained more or less unchanged.
-With respect to the recorded Group's results, it could be stated that the Group companies have maintained their significant position in their respective business segments while their business activities have remained consistently robust.
+Considering the recorded Group's results, it could be stated that the Group companies have maintained their significant position in their respective business segments while their business activities have remained consistently robust.